 And Blackberry, who thought its brand was de rigueur for portable communication in the corporate boardroom, is quickly discovering that its customers no longer agree.

-So whether you’re dashing to a meeting, playing music on a street corner or piloting the marketing activities of some of the world’s most important companies, remember that when it comes to your brand, perception IS reality.
+So whether you’re dashing to a meeting, playing music on a street corner or piloting the activities of some of the world’s most important companies, remember that when it comes to your brand, perception IS reality.
 Even at Starbucks.